watson-developer-cloud/visual-recognition-utils/README.md

 ## Installation:

+Make sure you read the documentation for [Visual Recognition](https://www.ibm.com/watson/developercloud/doc/visual-recognition/index.shtml) before using this library.

 ***&#x1F534;OPTION 1 DOES NOT WORK YET B/C IT HAS NOT BEEN PUBLISHED YET&#x1F534;***

-Option 1: To install the CLI from npm, open a terminal window and run:
+*Option 1: (preferred)* To install the CLI from npm, open a terminal window and run:

 ```
 npm install -g watson-custom-classifier-tools
 ```

-Option 2: To install the CLI from local source code:
+*Option 2:* To install the CLI from local source code:

 * Clone this git repo to your local machine.
 * Open a terminal window and cd into the source code directory that contains `package.json` and `index.js`